What is Sponsorship?

 Sponsorship can create entertainment opportunities for customers.
-Sponsorship of music, the performing arts, and sports events is particularly effective in this regard.
-Attendance at sponsored events can be used to reward successful employees, customers and trade partners.
+Sponsorship of music, the performing arts, and sports events are particularly effective in this regard.
+Attendance at sponsored events can be used to reward successful employees, customers, and trade partners.

 But a company can also foster favorable brand associations by sponsoring special events like some arts or some charities.
 The patrons of the events will start viewing the sponsoring company favorably.

-Sponsoring an event or an organization which will help the community where the event is being organized or where the organization functions is always a good idea.
-Sponsorship of schools, for instance, by providing low cost computers and supporting community programs, can foster a socially responsible, caring reputation for a company.
+Sponsoring an event or an organization that will help the community where the event is being organized or where the organization functions is always a good idea.
+Sponsorship of schools, for instance, by providing low-cost computers and supporting community programs, can foster a socially responsible, caring reputation for a company.